zyinghua/yinghua-website/_pages/cv.md

 # Experience

+- 2024 September - Present: LLM Engineer Intern at ByteDance
-- 2023 June-July: Research Scholar - Bridge Cheating Detection based on Computer Vision at Monash University
+- 2023 June-July: Research Assistant - Bridge Cheating Detection based on Deep Learning at Monash University

 # Achievements
 - No.1 in several subjects at Monash University
 - Melbourne Graduate Scholarship
-- Honours Class I from The University of Sydney
+- Honours Class I from University of Sydney

 <!-- # Publications